Team Official Handbook

 I was not the team who requested the reschedule, why do I have to initiate the reschedule process?

-A team official has emailed me to ask for a game to be rescheduled but it is not listed on December 31st, what do I do?
+A team official has emailed me to ask for a game to be rescheduled but it is not listed in the Reschedule section, what do I do?

 What is the latest date we can reschedule a game to be played?